wepay/wepay-ios/README.md

 The WePay iOS SDK supports the following payment methods
  - Card Swiper (Merchant)
-    Using a Card Swiper, a merchant can accept in-person payments by swiping a consumer's card.
+    Using a Card Swiper, a merchant can accept in-person payments by swiping a consumer's traditional magnetic strip card.
+ - Card Dipper (Merchant)
+    Using an Card Dipper, a merchant can accept in-person payments by prosessing a consumer's EMV-enabled chip card.
  - Manual Entry (Consumer/Merchant)
     The Manual Entry payment method lets consumer and merchant apps accept payments by allowing the user to manually enter card info.

 ## Installation

+Note: Card reader functionality is not available in this SDK by default.
+If you want to use this SDK with WePay card readers, send an email to mobile@wepay.com.

 #### Using [cocoapods](https://cocoapods.org/) (recommended)
 + Add `pod "WePay"` to your podfile